rossneilson/dxDaoBlog/docs/Products/dxgov/DXvote/dev-env-setup.md

 ## Rinkeby
 Mainnet's testnet with DXvote deployed
 - Use a rinkeby faucet for testnet ethereum
-- Get testnet DXD from dxtrust.eth.link
+- Get testnet DXD from dxtrust.eth.limo

 # Arbitrum / Arbitrum Rinkeby
 Real L2